 Biogas vs. Fossil Natural Gas

-There are several key differences between the biogas generated from landfills, dairies, and wastewater treatment plants and the fossil natural gas (FNG) extracted from reservoirs.
-First, the composition of biogas and FNG differs greatly.
-While biogas must be treated heavily to remove impurities, there are very few impurities in FNG, making the processing for FNG a much cheaper endeavor.
-As a result, the hydrocarbon content of FNG is much higher.
-Still, biogas can be purified to reach >95% methane content, meet impurity standards, and have the same Wobbe index:
+There are several key differences between the raw biogas generated from landfills, dairies or other livestock, wastewater treatment plants and fossil natural gas (FNG) .
+First, the composition of biogas and natural gas differs greatly.
+Biogas must be treated and conditioned to remove impurities.
+Because there are fewer impurities in natural gas, the process for treating natural gas is less expensive.
+Also, the hydrocarbon content – which give a gas its heating value - is much higher in natural gas, because these higher-chain hydrocarbons are not found in raw biogas.
+Still, biogas can be treated to remove unwanted gas constituents,t o achieve a near-pure methane content (>95%+), arrive at the same Wobbe index and meet pipeline quality or transportation fuel grade specifications:

 Table 7: Properties of Biogas and Fossil Natural Gas